 Morning routine includes riding 2 lots under tuition.
 Each week students will be given a simulator lesson and video reviews of their riding using Dartfish technology to assess progress and to improve their position and technique.

-Lunch – provided on site in our canteen.
+Lunch – provided on site

 1.30pm – 4pm: Afternoons will include practical demonstrations and practical practice, including bandaging, preparing a racehorse for transport, preparing a racehorse to go racing, feeding plans and diet, etc.